zurvan-lab/timetrace/CONTRIBUTING.md

 ## Commit guidelines

-Please follow these guidelines when committing changes to go-bubble:
+Please follow these guidelines when committing changes to go-TimeTraceDB:

 - Each commit should represent a single, atomic change to the codebase.
   Avoid making multiple unrelated changes in a single commit.